 KM Mechanism.
-The KM system evaluated its Personal continuous improvement, innovation, strategic planning; were in line with the study of Ramachandran et al. [31], The Organizational management that impeded were stating that evaluating outcomes are to control, evaluate, phenomenon, which is KM, in the real-life context of higher educational institutions, theoretical groundings were used to ensure an in-depth approach.
+The KM system evaluated its structure involves management structure and style, a outcomes through a) institutionalized performance chain of command in managing knowledge.
+The case of evaluation, and b) external accreditations/certification.
+KMU1 and KMU2 was also reported by Mohayidin et.
+The KM system improved its outcomes through a) al., [27] describing the structure as an initiative from top evaluating performance against targets; b) integration of Personal continuous improvement, innovation, strategic planning; development activities as provided by an institution aims and c) responding to needs assessment.
+The individuals' to increase an individual's understandings and skills for level of confidence with KM was not palpable yet.
+The KM implementation [23].
+This can be observed in the way the university participants evaluated their outcomes were in line with the study of Ramachandran et al. [31], The Organizational management that impeded were stating that evaluating outcomes are to control, evaluate, a) lack of KM framework/model, expert, formal training, and improve knowledge practices to ensure that KM resource; b) slow government procurement process; and stays on track.
+The university participants' focus on c) individual capability and motivation.
+Other OM improving their performance is supported with previous phenomenon, which is KM, in the real-life context of higher educational institutions, theoretical groundings were used to ensure an in-depth approach.
 A thorough search on the relevant literature yielded KM on higher education institutions abroad but bereft of the mechanism on how to adopt it in the context of the Philippines and the functions of the administrator in its implementation once adopted.
 In view thereof, the researcher employed Sunalai and Beyerlein's [32] metaanalysis from an integrative literature review of KM in Higher Education to understand the operationalization/ contextualization of KM and its outcomes.
-To discover the basic management functions performed by educational administrators or knowledge manager, Carpenter, Bauer, and Erdogan's [33] frameworks were To determine how KM was initiated and utilized. sustained, Roger's [34] diffusion of innovation theory and Graham, Woodfield, and Harrison's [35] framework of adoption and implementation was used to determine how KM was initiated and sustained.
+To discover the basic management functions performed by educational administrators or knowledge manager, Carpenter, Bauer, and Erdogan's [33] frameworks were To determine how KM was initiated and sustained, Roger's [34] diffusion of innovation theory and Graham, Woodfield, and Harrison's [35] framework of adoption and implementation was used to determine how KM was initiated and sustained.

-Theorizing in Educational to Administration
+Theorizing in Educational Administration